TitansBane/Elysium-Remastered/README.md

 #### Start Skyrim

 After you have done everything above and got a clean SSE installation-ready, start the Launcher and let it do the initial graphics check.
 Do not worry about this part as the installation will replace these graphics settings.
 Start the game and exit once you're in the main menu.

+**Now, log in to the Creation Club and download all of the Creation Club content.**

 ### Using Wabbajack